 The product itself is soft like vinyl sheet, and like vinyl, it’s rather thin on its own.
 Andy from Green Design Center advises using the Forbo cork underlayment under the Marmoleum sheet to give it more cushioning and shock absorption in a home gym.

 Synthetic rubber floors come in various types and thicknesses.
-They all have what I would consider fairly strong to very strong offgassing.
+They all have what I would consider fairly strong to very strong offgassing levels.

-Because rubber can sometimes be the only option under heavy weights and equipment, it could be used in some areas of the gym, but it should be minimized as much as possible.
+Because rubber can sometimes be the only option under heavy weights and equipment, it could be used in some areas of the gym, but it should be minimized as much as possible if you want to have the lowest possible VOC levels.

 Synthetic Versus Natural Rubber Flooring